35 Holy Family Road

 We’re Hiring!
 Click here for an application.
 Click here for open positions.

-MissionCare cares primarily for residents with a dual diagnoses of mental illness and a major medical condition as well as residents with other stigmatizing factors who may be difficult to place in a standard long term care setting or other site of care.
+MissionCare at Holyoke cares primarily for residents with a dual diagnoses of mental illness and a major medical condition as well as residents with other stigmatizing factors who may be difficult to place in a standard long term care setting or other site of care.
 Residents are referred to the center for long term care from all around the Commonwealth of Massachusetts and New England.
 MissionCare’s clinical and behavioral programming is tailored to individuals with these diagnoses and needs.

 It is an honor and a privilege to make our residents feel home and bring a person centered approach, coupled with strong community support to ensure they feel warmth and compassion.
-It is very rewarding and I am proud to be an administrator and care for our residents everyday with such a great team.
+It is very rewarding and I am proud to be an Administrator and care for our residents everyday with such a great team.

 iCare Health Network Blog